ipsita93/ClinQuery/README.md

 > A research dataset is only useful when researchers can understand and trust its quality.

-The quality checks cover issues such as missing values, inconsistent records, and other conditions that could affect downstream research analyses.
+The quality checks cover issues such as missing values, inconsistent records, orphaned records, and other conditions that could affect downstream research analyses.

 ## Optional dbt transformation layer